 During your stay in hospital, Occupational Therapists (OTs) will look at your strengths and needs.
-An individual treatment programme will be developed and reviewed with you (during "Therapy Planning"), which may be a mixture of one-to-one sessions and group activities.
+An individual treatment programme will be developed and reviewed with you, which may be a mixture of one-to-one sessions and group activities.
 These take place in the hospital setting, Occupational Therapy department or community venues.